 "Yeah.
 Looks like the Wizard's accepted this outcome after all."

 "Well, Readers.
 Since we've gotten the okay from the Wizard, let's get into the meat of this story!"
 Taiga clapped.
-"So, Reader-san.
-You're probably wondering what's wrong with Shirou here."
+"So, you're probably wondering what's wrong with Shirou here."

 "Well, pupil number one.
 The reason for that's simple.
 It's not Shirou."